Brand, website & social

 I decided to start a collaborative community based in my area of South London.
 I started off by creating the brand, My Streatham, and then followed up with an ambitious social media marketing strategy.
 Within months I had built thousands of followers and suddenly realised there was potential to turn the idea into something which could really benefit the local community.

-First I built the brand, starting with the logo, font and tone of voice, which I thought represented Streatham and appealed to the target audience.
-Matching social media profile and cover images were also created for consistency.
-I picked a decent Google font that I knew would work well on all browsers and devices, yet would stand out in a sea of boring fonts you usually find on a community site.
+First I started with the logo, font and tone of voice, which I thought represented Streatham and appealed to the target audience in the local area.
+Matching social media profile and cover images were created for brand consistency throughout all of the touchpoints.
+I picked a decent Google font that I knew would work well on all browsers and devices, yet would stand out in a sea of boring fonts you usually find on community sites.

-To really kick off brand awareness, I started the hashtag #mystreatham.
+To kick off awareness, I started the hashtag #mystreatham.
 It’s short, catchy, relevant to the audience and matches the domain and brand name.
 I created a consistent and casual tone of voice (TOV) to follow on both social and the website.
-Part of the process meant I had to build user personas for the target audience of the community, people I feel represent today’s Streatham community and who are active online.
+Part of the process meant I had to build user personas for the target audience of the community, people I felt represent today’s Streatham and who are active online.

 We now have over 12k followers across our social channels and a number of volunteers who help to run the organisation.
-It has also attracted the attention of MP Chukka Umunna, who regularly shares our posts and came to meet me whilst he was MP for Streatham.
-Another little name drop is Will Young, I guess if you’re under 25 you have no idea who either of these people are!
+It has also attracted the attention of MP Chukka Umunna, who regularly shared our posts and came to meet me whilst he was MP for Streatham – he’s since ditched Streatham.
+Another little name drop follower is Will Young, I guess if you’re under 25 you have no idea who either of these people are!